seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 ## Modes

-Modes provide different ways of working with and playing tracks and clips.
+Modes provide different ways of working with tracks and clips and contain the configuration settings for which tracks and clips are playing at any given time.
 They are mutually exclusive, meaning only one mode can be used at a given time.
 Each mode is associated with a View which is the user interface for configuring the mode.

 Arranger Mode
 : Allows you to arrange a song chronologically from beginning to end using Arranger View.
 Each track is represented by a single row on a timeline.
 The clips for a given track are placed in sequence from left to right.